 Over the years, the collection has grown from donations and library purchases, with current collection development emphasizing the illustrated book, fine press editions, and artists’ books.

-Located on the first floor of the CORE Building, Special Collections is currently open for supervised use and study by appointment only.
+Located on the first floor of the CORE Building, Special Collections is currently open for supervised use and study by appointment only, Monday through Friday.
 Due to the unusual nature of the materials, they are non-circulating and users are subject to special restrictions governing the use of these collections.